zumasys/docs/site/jbase/files/jr-files/README.md

 ## Description

-In Badly sized hash files, a situation can arise where data is split across a number of different frames which all have to be read from and written to the disk when the data changes.
+In badly sized hash files, a situation can arise where data is split across a number of different frames which all have to be read from and written to the disk when the data changes.
 If a problem occurred during this period, there was a window of opportunity where the update could be interrupted and the structure of the file damaged.
-In jBASE release 5, a new JR File Type has been introduced to eliminate this possibility.
-JR files have the following characteristics: they are resistant to corruption in adverse conditions and they have the ability to auto-resize themselves as the population of such files increase.
+In jBASE release 5, a new jR File Type has been introduced to eliminate this possibility.  jR files have the following characteristics: they are resistant to corruption in adverse conditions and they have the ability to auto-resize themselves as the population of such files increase.

 ### AutoSizing